muallimun/listekolay/readme.md

 ## 📄 License / Lisans

 This project is licensed under the **Creative Commons BY-NC 4.0** license.
-You may use, modify, and share the software **for personal and educational purposes only**.
+You may use and share the software **for personal and educational purposes only**.
 **Commercial use is not permitted.**

 Bu proje **Creative Commons BY-NC 4.0** lisansı altındadır.
-Yazılımı yalnızca **kişisel ve eğitim amaçlı** kullanabilir, düzenleyebilir ve paylaşabilirsiniz.
+Yazılımı yalnızca **kişisel ve eğitim amaçlı** kullanabilir ve paylaşabilirsiniz.
 **Ticari kullanım yasaktır.**